andrepferreira/NodeMCU_base_template/README.md

 - Generic sensor read and publish (in JSON format)

 **Output:**
-- Sensor values are output as JSON, populated in the read_sensor() function
+- (Assuming Wi-Fi and MQTT is enabled) Sensor values are output as JSON, populated in the read_sensor() function
 - The base JSON includes the device host name, device type, IP address, BSSID and RSSI (in dB and %)